 All great writing begins with the construction of a great sentence.
 Therefore, focusing our attention on how to craft a quality sentence will spiral into discussions on word choice, organization, fluency, and mechanics.
-During our Wilson lessons we review transition words and phrases and discuss what they mean and how to use them properly.
-We work on sequencing pieces that we read for both fiction and nonfiction texts.
-Reinforcing these skills during our Wilson sessions is critical to transfering and solidifying knowledge in the classroom.
+Daily journal writing helps to build writing stamina, critical thinking skills and develop a love for the craft.

 At-Home Writing Tips:

 1. Shop with your child for a journal and have them write in it daily.
 Topics can be generated together, or just ask me for ideas!

 2. Have your child write a letter to a friend or family member.

 3..
 Play a game where you say or write the beginning of a story, and the other person adds to it...Keep alternating to create an organized, yet whimsical story.

 4. Have your child help a younger brother or sister with their writing.

 5. Play the sentence-stretching pyramid game.
 Draw a triangle and add four or five lines across it.
 In the smallest box (the tip) write a two word sentence: She eats.
 In the remaining boxes, keep adding details, until the longest box (the base) will have the best sentence yet!
 Example: The young girl sits patiently on the concrete steps chomping on her chewy Cheetos while waiting for the school bus to arrive.
 You could even create a way to earn points by counting how many words were used in your sentences.